 Bonfires – lit on all beaches with the main focuses on La Malagueta and La Misericordia, the city’s two largest beaches.

 Júas – figures made of wood, cloth and papier mache, representing politicians, celebrities or topics from current affairs are burnt at midnight on the largest bonfires.
-This year’s official júa represents drug-trafficking and is 8m high.
-It’ll be burnt at midnight on the beach near Glorieta 1 de mayo on La Misericordia seafront promenade (opposite the Diputación building towards the west end of promenade – follow the crowds!).
+This year’s official júa represents a protest against famine in the world and will be 8m high.
+You can get an idea of what a júa looks like from the picture below of last year’s against drug trafficking).
+The júa is burnt at midnight together with fire crackers on the beach near Glorieta 1 de mayo on La Misericordia seafront promenade (opposite the Diputación building towards the west end of promenade – follow the crowds!).

 Fireworks – set off just after midnight at the west end of La Misericordia beach once the júa has burnt.
 The fireworks will be visible from most other Malaga beaches – those in El Palo and Pedregalejo where Malaga Bay curves round will have the best views.